jj1bdx/luatrek/doc/manual/devenv-memo.md

         ln -s /usr/local/bin/gcc46 ~/bin/gcc
         ln -s /usr/local/bin/g++46 ~/bin/g++

-## Lua Documentation
+## Lua source code documentation

-* Use Ldoc to document the Lua modules
+* Documentation will be on LDoc
+* The tags should be fully utilized
+* See <http://stevedonovan.github.io/ldoc/manual/doc.md.html> for the details